 Elections (voting from abroad)

-If you live abroad, you may apply to be added to the International Register of Electors and vote by special mail-in ballot in future federal elections at any time.
+If you are living, studying or travelling abroad you may apply to be added to the International Register of Electors.
+You can then vote by special mail-in ballot in future federal elections, by-elections and referendums.

+The International Registrar of Electors is a database of Canadian electors living abroad who have applied to vote by special ballot.
 To be included in the International Register of Electors, you must:

 If you are travelling or studying abroad